-- Estimated incremental cost to increase the urban forest canopy target from 20% to 30% is \$75,000/year.i - Every dollar invested in trees returns \$2-\$5 in benefits." - The City maintains nearly 16,000 trees in parks and on boulevards, with an estimated value of \$6.7 million.^{III} - Trees increase property values and are good for business, creating more attractive and comfortable residential and commercial areas. - Enhancing resilience to climate change can reduce the potential financial and health impacts of extreme weather events.
+- Estimated incremental cost to increase the urban forest canopy target from 20% to 30% is \$75,000/year.i - Every dollar invested in trees returns \$2-\$5 in benefits." - The City maintains nearly 16,000 trees in parks and on boulevards, with an estimated value of \$6.7 million. - Trees increase property values and are good for business, creating more attractive and comfortable residential and commercial areas. - Enhancing resilience to climate change can reduce the potential financial and health impacts of extreme weather events.

-- □ Set a new target of 30% by 2050 while continuing current progress towards increasing the city's tree canopy cover to 20% by 2036. - Integrate broader local ecosystems (e.g. grasslands) and climate change adaptation considerations into an update of the Urban Forest Management Strategy, which currently focuses on trees. - Provide public education to encourage landscaping and gardening using native species, plants that attract pollinators, and integrated pest management.
+- ☐ Set a new target of 30% by 2050 while continuing current progress towards increasing the city's tree canopy cover to 20% by 2036. - ☐ Integrate broader local ecosystems (e.g. grasslands) and climate change adaptation considerations into an update of the Urban Forest Management Strategy, which currently focuses on trees. - ☐ Provide public education to encourage landscaping and gardening using native species, plants that attract pollinators, integrated pest management, and Firesmart landscaping practices in wildland/urban interface areas.

-Urban forests reduce energy consumption and GHG emissions by supplying passive solar cooling through shading and acting as carbon sinks.
+While not modelled, urban ecosystems make important contributions to energy and emissions reductions, including providing passive solar cooling through shading and acting as carbon sinks.
 Kamloops' urban forest sequesters an estimated 43,460 tonnes of CO2e annually and stores over one million tonnes of CO2e.